-In the Northern hemisphere, marijuana that is grown outdoors is typically harvested between September and November, which means the price of weed will often drop during those months.
+In the Northern hemisphere, marijuana that is grown outdoors is typically harvested between September and November, which means cannabis prices tend to drop during the months following harvesting.

-Competition within your area affects the cost of weed as well.
+Competition in your area directly affects cannabis prices.
 This is the same rule that applies to competition between every type of business and their leading competitors.
-Take apples in a grocery store for example.

 Grocery store A may advertise a twenty cent price drop on a particular type of apples in order to pull customers away from the competitor (grocery store B) and into their store.
 In response, grocery store B may lower the price of the same type of apple in order to convince customers to continue to choose their store.
 Then, grocery store B may also lower the price of a different type of apple as well, which may help them pull customers from grocery store A.

 Each store usually has to raise prices in other areas to compensate for the discounts.
 In dispensaries, this may apply to particular strains or products, but where one product’s price drops, another will generally increase.

 This means that you may be able to get better deals if you are more flexible with the strain you choose.
 Looking for sales and discounts on particular strains may help you cut costs.